DenisDudin/rsschool-cv/cv.md

 * Telegram: @Denis

 ## About Me
-===I practice writing websites using React, making my code more accessible and understandable, studying third-party libraries for more functionality and animation of elements on the page.
+I practice writing websites using React, making my code more accessible and understandable, studying third-party libraries for more functionality and animation of elements on the page.
 I get involved in work that gives me a lot of pleasure.
 I am able and willing to work on results.
-In my free time I like to play sports, read or watch interesting movies and take interest in economics.===
+In my free time I like to play sports, read or watch interesting movies and take interest in economics.

 ## Experience
-* Individual entrepreneur _may 2020 - march 2022_
+* Individual entrepreneur |_may 2020 - march 2022_|
-* IT-auditor _january 2020 - may 2020_
+* IT-auditor "_january 2020 - may 2020_|

 ## Education
-* Bauman Moscow State Technical University _2019 - 2021_
+* Bauman Moscow State Technical University |_2019 - 2021_|

 Master's Degree.
 Faculty of Computer Science and Management Systems.
-Information security.===
+Information security.
-* BSTU named after Shukhov _2015 - 2019_
+* BSTU named after Shukhov |_2015 - 2019_|

 Bachelor's degree.
 Faculty of Computer Software and Automated Systems.
-Informatics and Computer Science.===
+Informatics and Computer Science.

 ## Skills
 * HTML5 / CSS3